How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Alinco DR-735T Settings

-Recommended settings for use with the 9600 audio output and usbradio DSP mode
+Recommended settings for use with the 9600 audio output and USBRadio DSP mode

 Kenwood TM-V71A Settings

-Recommended settings for use with the 9600 audio I/Os and usbradio DSP mode
+Recommended settings for use with the 9600 audio I/Os and USBRadio DSP mode

 Yaesu FT-8800R Settings

-Recommended settings for use with the 9600 audio I/Os and usbradio DSP mode
+Recommended settings for use with the 9600 audio I/Os and USBRadio DSP mode

 You should of course thoroughly read the radio manual and be familiar with all other menu settings and how to configure, store and recall memory channels.